4 Genius Push-Up Improvements

 Soldiers do them.
 Yogis do them.
-Even lizards do them (seriously, Google “lizards doing push-ups”).
+Even lizards do them (seriously, search for “lizards doing push-ups”).
 And if you want a strong, athletic body — especially a powerful upper half — you should do them, too.

-We’re talking about push-ups — the classic, do-anywhere muscle builder you probably first encountered in grade school PE class.
+We’re talking about push-ups — the classic, do-anywhere muscle builder you probably first encountered in grade school gym class.
 But unlike training wheels and T-ball, you don’t ever really outgrow the push-up.
 “No matter how strong or fit you are, there’s always a way to get more out of this perennially effective move,” says Nick Tumminello, owner of Performance U in Fort Lauderdale, and author of Strength Training for Fat Loss.

 Once you can bang out 15 classic push-ups with perfect form, you’ve earned the right to mix things up with more challenging variations of the move.
 Here are four of Tumminello’s favorites.

 Benefit: This dynamic, total body exercise ups the ante on the classic push-up by increasing the challenge to your legs, core, and coordination.